-- 21. Section 1360, Title 16, of the California Code of Regulations states, in relevant part: - (a) For the purposes of denial, suspension or revocation of a license pursuant to Section 141 or Division 1.5 (commencing with Section 475) of the code, a crime, professional misconduct, or act shall be considered to be substantially related to the qualifications, functions or duties of a person holding a license if to a substantial degree it evidences present or potential unfitness of a person holding a license to perform the functions authorized by the license in a manner consistent with the public health, safety or welfare.
-Such crimes, professional misconduct, or acts shall include but not be limited to the following: Violating or attempting to violate, directly or indirectly, or assisting in or abetting the violation of, or conspiring to violate any provision of state or federal law governing the applicant's or licensee's professional practice. - 22.
-Section 1360.1, Title 16, of the California Code of Regulations states: - (a) When considering the suspension or revocation of a license under Section 490 of the code on the ground that a person holding a license has been convicted of a crime, the board shall consider whether the licensee made a showing of rehabilitation if the licensee completed the criminal sentence at issue without a violation of parole or probation.
-In making this determination, the board shall consider the following criteria: - (1) The nature and gravity of the crime(s). - (2) The length(s) of the applicable parole or probation period(s). - (3) The extent to which the applicable parole or probation period was shortened or lengthened, and the reason(s) the period was modified. - (4) The terms or conditions of parole or probation and the extent to which they bear on the licensee's rehabilitation. - (5) The extent to which the terms or conditions of parole or probation were modified, and the reason(s) for the modification. - (b) If the licensee has not completed the criminal sentence at issue without a violation of parole or probation, the board determines that the licensee did not make the showing of rehabilitation based on the criteria in subdivision (a), or the suspension or revocation is based on disciplinary action as described in Section 141 of the Code, the board shall apply the following criteria in evaluating the licensee's rehabilitation:
+- 20. California Code of Regulations, title 16, section 1360 states, in relevant part: - (a) For the purposes of denial, suspension or revocation of a license pursuant to Section 141 or Division 1.5 (commencing with Section 475) of the code, a crime, professional misconduct, or act shall be considered to be substantially related to the qualifications, functions or duties of a person holding a license if to a substantial degree it evidences present or potential unfitness of a person holding a license to perform the functions authorized by the license in a manner consistent with the public health, safety or welfare.
+Such crimes, professional misconduct, or acts shall include but not be limited to the following: Violating or attempting to violate, directly or indirectly, or assisting in or abetting the violation of, or conspiring to violate any provision of state or federal law governing the applicant's or licensee's professional practice. - 21.
+California Code of Regulations, title 16, section 1361 states, in relevant part: - (b) Notwithstanding subsection (a), the Board shall use the Uniform Standards for Substance-Abusing Licensees as provided in section 1361.5, without deviation, for each individual determined to be a substance-abusing licensee. - 22.
+California Code of Regulations, title 16, section 1361.5 states, in relevant part: - (a) If the licensee is to be disciplined for unprofessional conduct involving the use of illegal drugs, the abuse of drugs and/or alcohol, or the use of another prohibited substance as defined herein, the licensee shall be presumed to be a substance-abusing licensee for purposes of section 315 of the [Business and Professions] Code.